HeapsIO/heaps-doc/Objects.md

 }
 ```

-Side note: Here by using `haxe.Timer` we rely on simple [Haxe API](https://api.haxe.org/) to provide another way besides the `update` method to make changes each frame.
+Side note: Here by using `haxe.Timer` we rely on simple [Haxe API](https://api.haxe.org/) to provide another way besides the `update` method to make changes.